-For this reporting period, we continued our examination of the stages of the PAS process consistent with this Task.
-We examined the threshold analyses that were performed for the period of January 1, through March 31, 2014.
+As in previous reports, we have continued our examination of the stages of the PAS process consistent with this Task.
+We examined the threshold analyses that were performed for the period of April 1, through June 30, 2014.
 This included a review of peer-based threshold analyses completed by the PAS Administration Unit and the identification of officers meeting the single-event threshold.